American Rescue Plan Act: Medicaid HCBS Rate Reform Initiative

 New HCBS minimum fee schedule

-We launched a new HCBS minimum fee schedule on October 1, 2024, which defines the lowest rates managed care organizations (MCOs) can pay providers of certain adult long-term care services in Family Care, Family Care Partnership, and the Program of All-Inclusive Care for the Elderly (PACE).
+We launched a new HCBS minimum fee schedule (opens external link) on October 1, 2024, which defines the lowest rates managed care organizations (MCOs) can pay providers of certain adult long-term care services in Family Care, Family Care Partnership, and the Program of All-Inclusive Care for the Elderly (PACE).
 This applies to:

 • Supportive home care services